 A strategy that works very well is to blog about new product launches, special features of your services, how to reach you in case of need, customer testimonials, case studies and like.
 This way even if your target group does not have a need right now, they can follow you and your name can stay on top of their radar.
 This Wedding software site applies this strategy very well.
 You prospects can contact you when the need arises.

-Say your target group reads a particular magazine or follows a certain industry blog regularly, it makes lot of sense to advertise there in the form of sponsored posts, banner ads, endorsements or affiliate partnerships.
+Say your target group reads a particular magazine or follows a certain industry blog regularly, it makes a lot of sense to advertise there in the form of sponsored posts, banner ads, endorsements or affiliate partnerships.
 These will repay the investment many times over if correctly done.

 Even though some of the above also include paid advertising options, I wanted to talk about this specifically because this is a very potent medium.
 You can expect very quick response from nicely done paid advertising.
 The main focus should be on delivering matching pitch to highly targeted groups for best reach and ROI, as applied by this bulk sunglasses dealer.

 Landing pages play a major role in generating good quality leads from any campaign.
 Match the content on the page with the intent of the visitor.
 If they came to download a white paper, you must offer that white paper upfront and in very obvious ways.
-Of course, you can follow this up with a bit of sales pitch but you must deliver what you promised in the ad.
+Of course, you can follow this up with a good pitch but you must deliver what you promised in the ad.

 This has been partially covered above.
 However, this deserves an entire section.
 This is the information age and people are going on the 'Net for information.
 If you can create and package good quality information answering the prospects' questions (explicitly asked and in mind), your content can get viral (people will be passing on your info-sheets) generating a super buzz and spreading your message far and wide.
 This Andaman travel site nails the content game.